perrochon/gb/ROADMAP.md

 * Debug buffer and Console Buffer.
 Message buffer per race.
 These may all be related.
 * Persistency!
 * Garbage Collect dead ships
+* On Animations: "Nowadays, Android documentation clearly recommends not to use resources directly from android.R.*, since every release of the platform has changes on them.
+Even some resources dissapear from one version to another, so you shouldn't rely on them.
+On the other hand, lots of resources are private and not available from a developer's code."

 ## Test Efficiency
 * Move makestuff logic to GBController so it uses (and tests) its methods